Inferring the nature of the boson at 125-126 GeV: Introduction

 The determination of couplings and spin, parity of the boson is important as there are other Spin-0 and Spin-2 particles predicted, such as the $J=0$ radion \cite{Chacko:2012vm, Cheung:2011nv, deSandes:2011zs, Kubota:2012in, Grzadkowski:2012ng, Barger:2011hu, Rizzo:2002pq} and $J=2$ Kaluza-Klein graviton ~\cite{Han:1998sg, Fok:2012zk, Alves:2012fb, Geng:2012hy}, which can easily mimic the initial signatures observed so far.
 Such cases have already been considered in the literature even in the context of this resonance.
 Our analysis is most general and such extensions are limiting cases in our analysis as the couplings are defined by the model.

 In Section~\ref{sec:analysis} we layout the details of our analysis, with Sections~\ref{subsec:scalar} and \ref{subsec:tensor} devoted exclusively to Spin-0 Higgs and Spin-2 boson respectively.
 A step by step comparison with detailed procedure to distinguish the spin and parity states of the new boson is discussed in Sec.~\ref{subsec:comparison}.
-We conclude emphasizing the advantage of our approach in Section~\ref{sec:conclusion}.
+In Sec.\ref{subsec:numerical} we present a numerical study to demonstrate the discriminating power of the uni-angular distribution analysis compared to the current approach~\cite{Aad:2013xqa,Chatrchyan:2012jja}.
+We find that uni-angular distribution is more powerful in discriminating between the scalar ($0^+$) and pseudoscalar ($0^-$) hypothesis.